majazimnoch/blog-nextjs/README.md

 On Tuesday, I created two new sections, Intro and Group components.
 I am styling it with CSS grid.
 In the Group component I have 4 articles and each articles' header and image naviagtes to a new page.
 I achieveed it by warpping it in Link componnet.
 I have each article Article a classname (so I can style each article differently).
 Href prop specifies the destination page for each article.

+I added npm package date-and-time (npm i date-and-time) for showing current date in the navbar.

 ##  info

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).